 sift = cv2.xfeatures2d.SIFT_create() # find the key points and descriptors with SIFT kp1, des1 = sift.detectAndCompute(img1,None) kp2, des2 = sift.detectAndCompute(img2,None)

-kp1 and kp2 are keypoints, des1 and des2 are the descriptors of the respective images.
-If we'll plot this image with features, this is how it will look:
+kp1 and kp2 are the main points, des1 and des2 are the descriptions of the respective images.
+If we display this image with features, it will look like this:

-Image on left shows actual image.
-Image on the right is annotated with features detected by SIFT:
+The image on the left shows the actual image.
+The image on the right is annotated with features detected by SIFT:

-For matching images can be used either FLANN or BFMatcher methods that are provided by opencv.
-I will write both examples prove that we'll get same result.
-Both examples matches the features which are more similar in both photos.
-When we set parameter k = 2, this way we are asking the knnMatcher to give out 2 best matches for each descriptor. "matches" is a list of list, where each sub-list consists of "k" objects, to read more about this go here.
+To match images can be used either FLANN or BFMatcher methods that OpenCV provides.
+I will write both examples to prove that we'll get the same result.
+Both examples do an image matching and find features that are most similar in both photos.
+If we set, for example, the parameter k = 2, we ask knnMatcher to return the two best matches for every descriptor.
+These "Matches" return lists in which each subgroup consists of "k" objects.
+To learn more about it, go here.
 And here is the code:

 FLANN matcher code: